carl-allen/carl-allen.github.io/docs/_posts/2019-07-01-explaining-analogies-explained.markdown

 arrangement of word vectors that we do not require.
  - [Gittens et al. (2017)][gittens] introduce the idea of paraphrasing to explain analogies, from which we drew much inspiration, but they include several assumptions that fail in practice, in particular that word frequencies follow a uniform distribution rather than their true, highly non-uniform, Zipf distribution.
  - [Ethayarajh et al. (2019)][ethayarajh] aim to show that word embeddings of analogies form parallelograms by considering the latter's geometric properties.
-However, several strong assumptions are made that we do not require (e.g.  all embedding must already be co-planar and embedding matrix $$\mathbf{W}$$ must be a scalar multiple of $$\mathbf{C}$$) and they ultimately depend on a statistical relationship "csPMI" that has no obvious semantic meaning.
+However, several strong assumptions are made that we do not require (e.g.  all embedding must already be co-planar and embedding matrix $$\mathbf{W}$$ must be a scalar multiple of $$\mathbf{C}$$) and analogies are ultimately related to a statistical relationship "csPMI" that lacks semantic meaning.

  ---